List of UK top-ten singles in 2025

-Alex Warren became a prominent breakout star in 2025, securing four top-ten singles, including "Ordinary", which spent thirteen non-consecutive weeks at number-one.
+Alex Warren became a prominent breakout star in 2025, securing four top-ten singles, including the year's best-selling single, "Ordinary", which spent thirteen non-consecutive weeks at number-one.

+Taylor Swift reached new career highs in October this year when she achieved the prestigious Chart Double for the fourth time.
+She achieved her fifth UK number-one single with "The Fate of Ophelia", which earned the highest first-week opening of the year, attaining 132,000 units, and spent seven non-consecutive weeks at the top spot.
+Swift also earned the highest first-week sales for an album by an international arist this century with The Life of a Showgirl, which opened with 423,000 units.
+Swift had two further top-ten entries this year, including "Opalite", which rose to number-one in February 2026.

+Olivia Dean was a newcomer to the UK top-ten in 2025, earning four entries, including "Man I Need", which climbed to number-one in October, the same week her album The Art of Loving debuted at number-one in the UK Albums Chart, making her the first British solo female artist to claim the Chart Double since Adele in 2021.
+Her duet with Sam Fender, "Rein Me In", later topped the chart for a record 23 non-consecutive weeks in 2026.

-Sabrina Carpenter remained a dominant force in the UK charts this year, earning seven top-ten singles, including "Manchild", which debuted at number-one in June.
+Sabrina Carpenter remained a dominant force in the UK charts this year, securing seven top-ten singles, including "Manchild", which debuted at number-one in June.

 2025 was also a successful year for Chappell Roan, who achieved three top-ten singles, including the number-one hits "Pink Pony Club" (a song first released in 2020) and "The Subway".

-Olivia Dean was a newcomer to the UK top-ten this year, securing four entries, including "Man I Need", which climbed to number-one in October, the same week her album The Art of Loving debuted at number-one in the UK Albums Chart, making her the first British solo female artist to claim the Chart Double since Adele in 2021.

-Taylor Swift reached new career highs in October 2025 when she achieved the prestigious Chart Double for the fourth time.
-She secured her fifth UK number-one single with "The Fate of Ophelia", which earned the highest first-week opening of the year attaining 132,000 units.
-Swift also earned the highest first-week sales for an album by an international arist this century with The Life of a Showgirl, which opened with 423,000 units.
-Swift had two further top-ten entries with "Opalite" (2) and "Elizabeth Taylor" (3).

 Lewis Capaldi earned two top-ten singles this year, including the number-one hit "Survive", which debuted at the top of the chart with 68,500 units, earning Capaldi the biggest opening week of his career.

-Ravyn Lenae reached number two in the UK in May 2025 with her breakthrough hit "Love Me Not".
+In December 2025, Kylie Minogue secured her eighth UK number-one single, and her first in 22 years, with the Amazon Music exclusive "XMAS", which also became the year's Christmas number-one single.